juliocodes-sm/Posts/README.md

 >
 >If you found this content useful, please tap the ♥️ icon and give me a follow.
 I would greatly appreciate it.
 Also, if you have any feedback, questions or concerns, let me know in the comments section 💬.
 Thanks ☺️

 In the given caption example, the path specified means navigate to the `Posts` repo, then the `Footers` folder, and finally the `01` folder.
 This is where the code for that particular reel will be.
-In order to avoid further confusion, the `numbered` folder will include a thumbnail of the project as well.

 ## License